box-project/box/doc/configuration.md

 Note that all the blacklisted paths are relative to the settings configured above.
 For example if you have the following file structure:

+TODO: to check if it indeed removes A/, I am not sure it still does.

 ```text
 project/
 ├── box.json.dist